Ab2021/Tutorials/codes_repos/devops-course/phase3_advanced/module-30-production-deployment/README.md

 ### Introduction

-[Comprehensive theoretical content will cover the fundamental concepts, principles, and best practices for infrastructure as code - introduction.]
+[Comprehensive theoretical content will cover the fundamental concepts, principles, and best practices for production deployment.]

 ### Key Concepts